bspark2318/bspark2318/README.md

 ## Welcome to BumSu Park's repository!
 A little bit about myself:
-- Born and raised in 🇰🇷.
+- 🐣 Born and raised in 🇰🇷.
 Grew up in 🇰🇷 🇵🇭 🇨🇳 🇺🇸.
-- Hoping to become a full stack developer and/or data scientist
+- 🖥 Hoping to become a full stack developer and/or data scientist
-- Experiences with JavaScript, Python, TypeScript, React.js, C, Swift, and Go
+- ⌨️ Experiences with JavaScript, Python, TypeScript, React.js, C, Swift, and Go
-- Past projects include :
-- Currently trying to learn more about Swift and develop an iPhone app
-- Also hoping to launch a personal website for my own interest
-- You can reach me at: bspark2318@gmail.com

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- ✨ Please check out my pipeline below to see what projects that I am working on
+- 🏀 Fan of NBA, music (EDM and rap), running, and cooking
-- 📫 How to reach me: ...
+- 📫 If you have any questions or want to contact me, please reach out at bspark2318@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...